UCSD-ECE16/ece16-wi2020-daftcube/doc/Lab2.md

 > Q. Video of a message typed into the serial monitor and appearing on the OLED.
 This video should be shot WITHOUT moving the camera.
 > Q. What happens if you write a really long message?
 Why?

-## Needless Experiment 0: Custom Plotting Application that Renders to OLED
+## Needless Experiment 0: Render to Any Pixel on OLED
 > **Q. Is it possible?**
 >
 > Yes.